use-ink/ink-examples/README.md

 ### Can I add a new example here?

-Please don't add them here, but create a Pull Request to the `integration-tests` folder in [the ink! repository](https://github.com/paritytech/ink) instead.
+Please don't add them here, but create a Pull Request to the `integration-tests/public` folder in [the ink! repository](https://github.com/paritytech/ink) instead.
 The content of that folder is synchronized with this repository on new releases.

 ## Preparation